 You might also consider talking to a counsellor.
 It can help to discuss your feelings with someone who is objective and doesn't have emotional ties to the situation.
 This can help, particularly if the person you care for is in denial about their condition.
 The counsellor can talk to you about your feelings, suggest ways that you can help the person being cared for, and discuss the difficult post-death decisions that you may need to make, such as organ donation.

 Bottling up your emotions can leave you feeling overwhelmed and, in some cases, affect your health.
-So it's important to find someone to support you.
+It's important to find someone to support you.